chingu-x/chingu-dashboard/README.md

 Create a `.env` file at the root of your project using the `.env.example` file to know which keys to add

-Add these env variables specifically (it's important to have exactly the same so we all run the same db in docker):
+Add these env variables specifically (it's important to have exactly the same because of how docker is configured):
 ```
-DATABASE_URL=postgresql://chingu:chingu@chingu:5432/dashboard?schema=public
+DATABASE_URL=postgresql://chingu:chingu@chingu:5433/dashboard?schema=public
 HOSTNAME=chingu
 POSTGRES_USER=chingu
 POSTGRES_PASSWORD=chingu